 While picnicking in the park with my friends, we saw many parents with young children playing on the playground as well as travelling near and far on bicycles and even one little boy had a small plastic skateboard.
-I couldn't help but have my interested peaked again and later went home to discover Penny Skateboards, sold on the New Zealand online store Good as Gold.
-I was delighted to finally see an Australian brand supported by this fantastic online store but I don't regret not buying one of these little boards for roughly $150- there are a few good looking boards on eBay at the moment and I'm keen to try one out.
+I couldn't help but have my interested peaked again and later went home to discover Penny Skateboards.
+One e-retailer was selling a board for roughly $150, butafter enough sleuthing I found an even cheaper alternative.
+Kick Push Skate sell some Penny boards for less than $50 US and have some incredibly wild and wonderful designs.

 For one reason or another, my best friend Christened another of my good friends with the nickname 'Penny' since her last name is Nicholls and since my best friend can be quite hard-headed sometimes she persisted with the nickname in measures that might be accurately described as 'extreme'.
 Including changing her name on the roll for out Literature class and all of us girls were delighted to hear our monotonous English teacher call her Penelope one lesson.
 So from my personal experiences, Penny does make a good friend and peer but how does she handle when being ridden on footpaths and roads?